Botanical Name: Hierochloe odorata, Anthoxanthum nitens.

 This fragrant grass was also used as a filling in pillows and mattresses and the dried leaves were woven into fabrics to give them a good smell.

 It is said that the sweet-smelling smoke cleanses the spirit and brings sacred messages to the higher planes of existence.
-The Native Americans believed that “Wakan Tanka” (The Nature) better understood messages delivered by smoke than those said with words.
+The Native Americans believed that “Wakan Tanka” (Great Spirit) understood messages better if delivered by smoke than those said with words.

 Dosage and Administration